S3-working-group/s3-practical-guide/s3-practical-guide.md

 **Delegator**: An individual or group delegating a domain to other(s) to be accountable for.
 **Deliverable**: Something which is provided as a result of an agreement in response to a driver.
 Deliverables include products, raw materials, services, experiences and transformations.
 **Domain**: A distinct area of influence, activity and decision making within an organization.
-**Driver**: A person’s or a group's motive for responding to a specific situation.

 ---